data301-2021-winter1/project-group02-project/README.md

 ## Team Members

 - Person 1: Hi my name is Charvie.
 I'm a CS major and I'm intrigued by Data Analytics.
-I love mint chocolate chip ice-cream!
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!